awcuny/creative_coding_sp25/week2.md

 - [displayHeight](https://p5js.org/reference/#/p5/displayHeight)

 Some concepts to learn:
-- Camel Case - CamelCase is a naming convention used in computer programming and coding where multiple words are combined, and each word, except the first one, is capitalized without any spaces or punctuation.
-The resulting name resembles the humps on a camel's back, hence the term "CamelCase."
+- camelCase - camelCase is a naming convention used in computer programming and coding where multiple words are combined, and each word, except the first one, is capitalized without any spaces or punctuation.
+The resulting name resembles the humps on a camel's back, hence the term "camelCase."
 This convention is often employed for variable names, function names, and identifiers in programming languages.
-For example, "camelCaseExample" is a representation of CamelCase.
+For example, "camelCaseExample" is a representation of camelCase.
 - Function - In JavaScript, a function is a block of reusable code that performs a specific task.
 Functions allow you to break down your program into smaller, manageable pieces, making your code more organized and easier to understand.
 - Variable - In programming, a variable is a container or symbolic name for a value that can change during the execution of a program.
 It is a fundamental concept in coding, allowing developers to store and manipulate data.
 - Loop - In programming, a loop is a structure that allows a set of instructions to be repeated multiple times.
 It's a fundamental concept that helps automate repetitive tasks.
 In p5js, draw is a loop that repeats endlessly unless you change the default function settings.